Erim was an unwanted backwater world before the Rebellion. The inhabitants, a

 to follow up also vanished.
 And Sharurshid reports that it is no longer

-receiving ore shipments.
+receiving ore shipments. -by DED

 Dannar is yet another mining world in Vhodan Subsector's trailing cluster of